 It’s okay if you didn’t notice—no one did—for months!
 The button has been up there since late February, I think.
 Initially, I never even intended to sell FAN FILM FACTOR T-Shirts.
 But an amusing series of events led to the creation of an FFF online store.
 Wanna hear a funny story?

 Last summer, with the Axanar lawsuit making the headlines and me blogging furiously about the nuances of all the legal mumbo-jumbo, I was asked by ReasonTV to appear on camera for an online video segment about Axanar and Star Trek fan films in general.
 Never one to miss a marketing opportunity—and with only 24 hours lead time before the interview—I quickly mocked up a FAN FILM FACTOR logo (no filmstrip) and rushed out to a kiosk at a local mall that transfers computer files onto T-shirts.
+I hear they use T-shirts from suppliers similar to GB Labels Ltd, hence the good quality.
 It cost me forty bucks, but at least I had a cool T-shirt to wear with my blog site’s name on it.
+I heard a friend did the same but he decided to use a heat press to make his own at home!
+If you want to learn more about how you could do that yourself, check out Big Time Shirt.

 Shortly thereafter, a couple of people who’d seen the interview asked me where they could get a FAN FILM FACTOR T-shirt.
 “Seriously?”
 I asked.
 “You want to wear a T-shirt with the logo of silly fan film blog with a few hundred readers???”
 Their answer was yes, and so I decided to put together a few T-shirt designs using Spreadshirt.com.
 They have this awesome printing technique called “Flex” where the design NEVER fades.
 Never!
 Seriously.